sjoon-oh/EE488-CRYPTO-ENG-ASSIGN/hw3/README.md

 When all computations were taken place, the results are stored in `r_list`, in tuple form.
 Properties of graphs are printed out to console at the end of the execution.

+#### Fix (Update)

+The script `hw3-a-fix.py` is the real answer to the problem (a).
+It iterates through all the possible starting points within given range.
+The argument parsing part is the only modified part of the source code.
+Everything remains the same.

 ### (b) Finding a Cycle in k-bits

 #### How to Run